ruthmoog/learn-go-with-tests-notes/README.md

     - enable single responsibility principle
   - enable re-use... including in tests!
     - more dependencies can be injected as the requirements grow

+## Mocking

+- Spies: record how a dependency is used

+- Can use mocks to make tests faster than actual behaviour
+  - e.g a test for countdown that takes 3 real seconds doesn't need to use those 3 seconds in the test